getify/foi-lang/README.md

 Some operators like `+` are commutative, so the operand/argument order doesn't matter.
 But other operators, like `-`, are not commutative, so the order matters.

-To reverse the order of applied arguments of the operator-function in question, which we can do with the `'` prime operator applied first to it:
+To reverse the order of applied arguments of the operator-function in question, we can use the `'` prime operator, applied first to the function:

 ```java
 | | ' - | 1, 6 |;               // 5
 ```

-Yes, with `| ' - |`, we just used one operator to modify another operator!
+Yes, with `| ' - |`, we just applied one operator against another operator!

 **Note:** The `'` prime operator has no prefix-operator form (like `'something(42)` or `1 '- 6`); that sort of syntax could cause chaos for readbility.
 Thus, it can only be used inside an evaluation-expression form, as shown above.

 Since this operation will be extremely common, a special sugar short-hand is available.
-The prime operator may appear immediately preceding (no whitespace) the operator/function (or expression) it's modifying:
+The `'` prime operator may appear immediately preceding (no whitespace) the operator/function (or expression) it's modifying:

 ```java
 | '- 1, 6 |;                    // 5